Written and Directed by Tyron Janse van Vuuren.

 Festivals & Awards

-It is a great compliment when I hear that the film has been inspiring for other filmmakers, and I hope that Preparation will go on to make an good impression with creative people.
+It is a great compliment when I hear that the film has been inspiring for other filmmakers around the world, and I hope that Preparation will go on to make an good impression with creative people.

 - Tyron Janse van Vuuren